- 8

 | All EU | ViDA (VAT in the Digital Age) | Jul 2030 (cross-border) |

-For Thailand: The Revenue Department's e-Tax Invoice system uses XML based on the ETDA standard — currently processing 1.5 million invoices/month (+40% YoY).
-While not yet mandatory, trends from ASEAN (Singapore and Malaysia already mandated) may lead Thailand to join the Peppol network in the future.
+For Thailand: The Revenue Department's e-Tax Invoice system uses XML per the ETDA standard — currently processing 1.5 million invoices/month (+40% YoY).
+While not yet mandatory, the ASEAN trend (Singapore and Malaysia already mandate it) may lead Thailand to join Peppol in the future.

-2. EDI — The Veteran That's Still Going Strong
+2. EDI — The Veteran That Still Stands Strong

-EDI (Electronic Data Interchange) has been in use for over 50 years — split into two families: ANSI X12 (Americas) and EDIFACT (UN/Europe/Asia).
-The global EDI market is worth $34 billion (2024) and is projected to reach $74 billion by 2031.
+EDI (Electronic Data Interchange) has been in use for over 50 years — split into 2 branches: ANSI X12 (Americas) and EDIFACT (UN/Europe/Asia).
+The global EDI market is worth $34 billion (2024) and is growing to $74 billion by 2031.

-The automotive industry is the most sophisticated EDI user — driving Just-in-Time Manufacturing across OEMs, every tier of suppliers, and the entire logistics chain.
+The automotive industry is EDI's most sophisticated user — powering Just-in-Time Manufacturing across OEMs, every supplier tier, and the entire logistics chain.

-ISO 20022 is the messaging standard for financial systems — covering payments, securities, trade finance, and FX.
-Every accounting system that connects to banks needs to understand this standard.
+ISO 20022 is a messaging standard for financial systems — covering payments, securities, trade finance, and FX.
+Every accounting system connected to banks needs to know this standard.

 4. xBRL — Cross-System Financial Reporting

 xBRL (eXtensible Business Reporting Language) is used in 50+ countries.
-The SEC (US) has mandated it for all listed companies since 2018, and the EU mandated it through ESEF since 2022.
-The advantage: ERP systems can automatically export financial statements as xBRL — eliminating manual tagging and reducing errors.
+For example, the SEC (US) mandates it for all listed companies since 2018, and the EU mandates it via ESEF since 2022.
+The advantage is that ERP systems can automatically export financial statements as xBRL — no manual tagging needed, reducing errors.

-5. GS1 — One Standard for Products and Locations
+5. GS1 — One Standard for Product and Location Codes

-Important: GS1 Sunrise 2027 — by the end of 2027, all retailers must be able to read 2D barcodes (QR codes) at the point of sale, replacing traditional 1D barcodes.
+Important: GS1 Sunrise 2027 — by the end of 2027, all retail stores must be able to read 2D barcodes (QR codes) at checkout, replacing traditional 1D barcodes.

 6. OData — The Standard API for ERP

-OData (Open Data Protocol) is an ISO/IEC 20802 standard for APIs, primarily used by SAP and Microsoft — with a built-in query language ($filter, $select, $expand) that lets ERPs from different vendors query each other's data without building custom integrations.
+OData (Open Data Protocol) is an ISO/IEC 20802 standard API primarily used by SAP and Microsoft — with a built-in query language ($filter, $select, $expand) that lets different ERP systems pull data from each other without writing custom integrations.

 How to Connect ERP Systems — 4 Approaches